 Where: Farmacy, 74-76 Westbourne Grove, Notting Hill

-What: The prettiest location for this mini-chain has got to be Seymour Place in Marylebone (though there are also sites in Hammersmith and Islington).
+What: The prettiest location for this mini-chain has got to be Seymour Place in Marylebone (though there are also sites in Hammersmith, Islington and St Johns Wood).
 Whichever location you visit, you can look forward to an excellent selection of internationally inspired vegetarian food.
 We recommend the wild mushroom risotto cake, and the spicy, bean-stuffed tacos.

-Where: The Gate Marylebone, 22-24 Seymour Place; The Gate Islington, 370 St John Street; The Gate Hammersmith, 51 Queen Caroline Street
+Where: The Gate Marylebone, 22-24 Seymour Place; The Gate Islington, 370 St John Street; The Gate Hammersmith, 51 Queen Caroline Street.
+The Gate St John's Wood, 87 Allitsen Road

 What: Even the most dedicated carnivores have been known to cheer at the bountiful menu at Manna, which brims with meat-free salads and pastas alongside Indonesian tofu satay, spicy potato cakes with coriander chutney, and long-standing favourite fennel and pumpkin-seed bangers with red-wine jus.
 Once vegetarian, Manna is another restaurant that’s recently gone 100% vegan, making it more accessible than ever before.